 Technically, you can do online video groups on the cheap with apps such as Zoom or Skype – but these don’t offer all the dedicated features of platforms that are specifically designed for market research.
 These options can work well in one-on-one depth interview situations, which are useful for B2B research, or where you are discussing sensitive topics that don’t do well in a group environment.

 Some research-specific video platforms also have access to large numbers of pre-screened participants for both group discussions and one-to-one interviews.
-These include: discuss.io, Instapanel and methinks – which also has the option to record screenshared video of users interacting with apps or websites.
+These include: discuss.io, Instapanel, Forsta, Suzy and Schlesinger and many others.

 3. Discussion Forums or Bulletin Boards